Goryokaku Fort 五稜郭

 Goryokaku Fort is to the northeast of Hakodate Station and is easily accessible by tram, bus, car or on foot if you have time for a leisurely stroll.

 From Hakodate Station, take a tram or bus to Goryokaku Koen Mae, then walk 10 minutes to Goryokaku.
-There is plenty of parking available.
+There is parking available.

 Last stand of the shogunate